Crashed the Wedding

 "Crashed the Wedding" is a song by English pop punk band Busted.
 It was written by James Bourne and McFly's Tom Fletcher and produced by Steve Power.
-It was released on 10 November 2003 through Island Records as the lead single from Busted's second studio album A Present for Everyone (2003).
+It was released in Japan on 8 November 2003 and in the United Kingdom on 10 November as the lead single from Busted's second studio album, A Present for Everyone (2003).

 "Crashed the Wedding" became Busted's second single to reach number one on the UK Singles Chart, with first week sales of 55,000, as well as the final UK number one single to be available on cassette.
 The song is loosely based on the wedding scene in the 1967 film The Graduate and the line "I'm so rushed off my feet, looking for Gordon Street" is a reference to the 1993 film Wayne's World 2.
 The song was nominated for the People's Choice Award at the 2004 Music Vision Awards.

 Music video

 The music video, which is all one shot, features Busted playing at a wedding in which nearly all the guests are portrayed by the band members.
 Busted then go on to destroy the wedding, wrecking the cake and knocking over tables.
 A scene involving one character spanking another was edited out when the video was aired during the daytime.
 Before the song begins, a muzak version of Busted's first single "What I Go to School For" is heard.
 Willis, Bourne and Simpson portray Adam Ant, Michael Jackson and Boy George impersonators respectively.
 Harry Judd from McFly plays the drummer in the video.